 To save the industry and the countless businesses and communities it serves, Congress passed the Staggers Act in 1980, which partially deregulated the industry.
 The Staggers Act ushered in a new era in which railroads could largely decide for themselves — rather than have Washington decide for them — what routes to use, what services to offer, and what prices to charge.

 Looking ahead, the need to move freight will grow.
-Forecasts from the Federal Highway Administration suggest total US freight shipments will rise 37 percent from 2016 to 2040.
-Fortunately, freight rail in general, and intermodal rail specifically, represent a viable and socially beneficial way to help meet this growing demand.
+Forecasts from the Federal Highway Administration suggest total US freight shipments will rise 3%7 by 2040.
+Fortunately, freight rail in general, and intermodal rail specifically represent a viable and socially beneficial way to help meet this growing demand.
 This does not mean we should no longer recognize the importance of trucks and highways, but it does mean policymakers should be doubly aware of the tremendous role railroads are playing, and can play in the future, in meeting our nation’s freight transportation needs.

 Among other things, that means policymakers should be aware of the need for smart infrastructure policy.